ks982579/python-helpers/README.md

 Hoping to work for Bash and PowerShell.

 First, you must clone the repository into a path on your computer.
-Then do the `python -m venv venv` to create a virtual environment.
+Then do the `python3.13 -m venv venv` to create a virtual environment.

 ### PowerShell